opencelium/opencelium/docs/gettinginvolved/administration.rst

 Restore
 """""""""""""""""

-We decided to not provide a automatic functionallity for the restore process, because its mostly not needed to restore everything at once.
+We decided not to provide a automatic functionallity for the restore process, because it's mostly not needed to restore everything at once.

 **Extract the backup of your choice:**